Webinar recording:Systematic approaches to identifying and addressing biopsychosocial barriers – the missing policy in RTW Part 3

 It is well established that the Biopsychosocial Model is the best framework in which to manage these complexities.
 Pam Garton was recently awarded her PhD for deep analysis of the Biopsychosocial Approach and the benefits and challenges associated with its successful implementation within Workplace Rehabilitation.

-Through her research, including comprehensive literature review, 1 qualitative and 3 quantitative studies, Pam identified the essential components and processes of an effective Biopsychosocial Approach.
+Through her research, including a comprehensive literature review, one qualitative and three quantitative studies, Pam identified the essential components and processes of an effective Biopsychosocial Approach.
 These are detailed in her thesis and led to the conclusion that an effective Biopsychosocial Approach can only be achieved through structured system-wide implementation.

 (1) Murgatroyd, D. F., Casey, P. P., Cameron, I. D., & Harris, I. A. (2015).
 The effect of financial compensation on health outcomes following musculoskeletal injury: Systematic review.
 PloS One, 10(2).